Benefits of individual membership

 - assessed (or marked) as an integral part of your training

 - supervised.
 Supervision is important at all stages of seeing clients.
-For trainees, we recommend a ratio of one hour's supervision to eight hours counselling.
-We also recommend you see your supervisor fortnightly.
+For trainees, we recommend a ratio of one hour's supervision to eight hours counselling and that they see their supervisor fortnightly.

-We can’t accept qualifications in disciplines such as psychology, hypnotherapy, social work or coaching, or those gained through online or distance learning.
+- in disciplines such as psychology, hypnotherapy, social work or coaching

 All individual members must work towards becoming a registered member.
 You need to join the BACP Register within 24 months of becoming an individual member.

 How to apply

 To support your application, you'll need to provide:

 - proof of address

 - proof of any eligibility for reduced fees

 - information and documents to support any disclosures – see our Membership disclosure policy